juniemariam/Aws-Certified-Solutions-Architect/README.md

 # **AWS Certified Solutions Architect Practice**

 This repository serves as a comprehensive collection of Terraform configurations designed to explore, experiment, and deploy various AWS services.
-It was created as part of a journey to master cloud technologies while preparing for the **AWS Certified Solutions Architect** certification.
+It was created as part of my coursework for **Cloud Technologies**, with the goal of mastering cloud infrastructure management and preparing for the **AWS Certified Solutions Architect** certification.

 ---